Artificial Disc Replacement Lumbar & Cervical

 How successful is disc replacement surgery?

-No surgery is perfect, so there is always a chance the operation may not treat your symptoms.
+No surgery is perfect, there is always a chance the operation may not treat your symptoms.
 However, for a major procedure in your spine there should be a good rate of success, and cervical disc replacement has a great track record.
-Cervical disc replacement can be as high as 85% over 6 months, and 90% in a year.
-One of the benefits of artificial disc replacement surgery is there is less risk of needing an additional surgery for their neck or back.
+Cervical disc replacement’s success rate can be as high as 85% over 6 months, and 90% in a year.
+One of the benefits of artificial disc replacement surgery includes less risk of needing an additional surgery for their neck or back.
 Going through multiple surgeries over time can cause unneeded stress and strain on the body, so if everything can be resolved with a single surgery that would be the best outcome.

 Our staff speaks English, Spanish and Farsi